techkaro-circle/TK-HTML-Tasks/README.md

 You will be given a concept / a screenshot / an existing website.
 Your job is to identify HTML elements in it and create a web page yourself using HTML and CSS.

+## How to do styling in HTML Tasks?

-* After adding complete HTML, use your CSS concepts to apply styling in the webpage you just build with HTML
+* After adding complete HTML, you can now use your CSS concepts to apply styling on the webpage you just build with HTML
+ - Hyperlinks styling
+ - Icon buttons
+ - Basic layout
+ - Positioning
+ - Pseudo classes
+ - Combinators

 ### How are the tasks named?
 Each task is named using the format `number-taskname`.
 The number signifies task difficulty on a scale of 10.
 So `05-sometask` will be more difficult than `02-anothertask`.